Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Introduction

-In this paper, our goal is to investigate the combined effects of disturbance and jamming attacks specifically for \emph{wireless} networked control problems within a probabilistic framework.
-In particular, we consider the control problem over a wireless channel, where the transmission failure model is characterized through the time-dependent Signal-to-Interference-plus-Noise-Ratio (SINR), which is the ratio of the transmission power of the signal to the jamming attacker's interference power summed with the channel noise power.
-A jamming signal with a strong interference power results in a smaller SINR, which ends up increasing the likelihood of a packet loss.
+In this paper, our goal is to investigate the effects of jamming attacks specifically for \emph{wireless} networked control problems that are subject to disturbance.
+In particular, we consider the control problem over a wireless channel, where the transmission failure model can be characterized through the time-dependent Signal-to-Interference-plus-Noise-Ratio (SINR), which is the ratio of the transmission power of the signal to the jamming attacker's interference power summed with the channel noise power.
+We consider channel models explored in the wireless communications literature \cite{IFACproakis,molisch2011book}.
+In those models, the effect of SINR on transmission failures is described through probabilistic relations.
+A jamming signal with a strong interference power results in a smaller SINR, which ends up increasing the likelihood of a transmission failure.
+For instance, in wireless channels with fading, small SINR increases the so-called outage probability, as explored in \cite{zhu2013networked,sheikholeslami2014jamming,hu2015distributed}.
+Jamming can affect practical wireless communication networks.
+For instance, effects of jamming attacks on SINR, packet decoding errors, and failures in IEEE 802.11 communication networks are investigated through experiments in \cite{fragkiadakis2014denial}.

 Previously, SINR-based channel models were used by \cite{IFACli2015jamming,IFACzhangattack,IFACli2016sinr} for game-theoretic analysis of remote state estimation problems under jamming attacks.
 Moreover, in \cite{IFACzhang2016optimal}, a probabilistic channel model was considered in a networked control problem setting and optimal attack policies were explored for the case where the total number of attacks in a fixed interval is bounded.
 In \cite{ahmetifacwc2017}, we used an SINR-based probabilistic model to investigate a discrete-time networked stabilization problem for scenarios where there is no disturbance, but a jamming attacker can jam the wireless channel at each time instant with a different interference power level that is unknown a priori.
 Our results in \cite{ahmetifacwc2017} indicate that stabilization can be achieved if the average interference power is bounded in the long run even if the power can be very large at certain times.